wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Entries will be inserted into this structure, when the coherence controller sends invalidations or downgrades, in one of the three methods: `downgradeOwner()`, `invalidateSharer()`, and `invalidateOwner()`.

+#### New Transient States

+Due to the existence of downgrades and invalidations, a few new transient states are introduced into the controller.
+These states just act as a indicator showing that an ongoing coherence transaction is happening, and that parallel operations stumbling upon them should either stall, or treat these states as the corresponding stable states.
+In other words, these coherence actions are not considered as logically completed, before they transit back to a stable state.

 #### Helper Functions

 Before delving into the details of coherence actions, we go over the helper functions that perform invalidation